-- identify their reactions to those mistakes and the sources of those reactions
+- Identify their reactions to making their own mistakes and the sources of those reactions

 - Identify one or more reactions you had to the resources as they pertain to mistakes in healthcare.

-Sources – For your reaction to your own mistake, as noted above, set the stage for that experience and continue on to identify the source of your reaction at the time.
-For your reactions to resources, also identify the sources.
-Be specific.
+Sources – For your reactions, reflect and write about the source of your reaction Be specific.
 The sources of these reactions may include: